atxrenegade/flatiron_ruby_cli_portfolio/README.md

 # WebDevCheatsheets

-Welcome to Web Devs Shortcuts and Cheatsheets!
+Welcome to LAZY PROGRAMMER's Shortcuts and Cheatsheets!

 Shortcuts and Cheatsheets is a cli utility gem designed for as a quick reference to a web developer’s most commonly used tools.
 Think of it as a Swiss army knife for programmers and programming students.
 With so many languages, commands, shortcuts and tools to memorize, now you can access a quick digital reference without having shuffle through pages of cheatsheets, or drown in stack overflow posts.